lart-bangor/research-assistant/docs/source/users/configuration.rst

 Because the initial release of the L’ART Research Client only implements two tasks (informed consent and the LSBQe), the use case for this is setting is somewhat limited.
-However, future releases will include other tasks, and advanced users/researchers might want to extend the app with their own tasks (see the Developer’s Guide [INSERT LINK]), in which case the other tasks will be displayed as part of the selection here and can be configured for their relative sequencing.
+However, future releases will include other tasks, and advanced users/researchers might want to extend the app with their own tasks (see the Developer's Guide), in which case the other tasks will be displayed as part of the selection here and can be configured for their relative sequencing.

+.. / add link to developers guide. :docs: developers/index?